Yakunin-Design/BrickUI/README.md

 Simple UI kit for react

 # Important!
-Currently the library kit is under development, and the lib dosnt work as intended right now.
+Currently this ui kit library is under development, and the lib dosn't work as intended right now.
 Please wait for the stable version 0.1.0